talkarr/talkarr/docs/deployment/docker.md

 POSTGRES_DB=talkarr
 POSTGRES_HOST=localhost # Change this to the hostname of your PostgreSQL instance POSTGRES_PORT=5432 # Change this to the port of your PostgreSQL instance

-REDIS_HOST=localhost # Change this to the hostname of your Redis instance REDIS_PORT=6379 # Change this to the port of your Redis instance REDIS_PASSWORD=

 # postgresql://<username>:<password>@<host>:<port>/<database>?schema=<schema>
 DATABASE_URL="postgresql://talkarr:talkarr@localhost:5432/talkarr?schema=public"